Skip to content

 1. Configuration from the parent

-2. Context data (as a shallow copy)
+2. Context data (as a shallow copy by default, or shared reference if configured)

 3. Plugins